Technology-Notes/kiemlicz-util-wiki/Docker.md

 The process specified as `ENTRYPOINT` in Dockerfile becomes PID 1 process, it means that it will not handle SIGKILL signal.

+The container lifetime is equal to the encapsulating (`ENTRYPOINT`s) process lifetime.
+The process dies, the container dies too.

 ## Usage
 Common commands: